 I cooked this on high for about 3-1/2 hours.
 But if you need to cook it longer because you are leaving for the day (or cooking overnight), turn the slow cooker to low and cook until the dumplings and chicken are cooked through.
 (My guess is about 6 hours).
 It's important to know how your slow cooker cooks here.
 Every slow cooker is slightly different.

 Also, the dumplings will look a little odd after they have been cooking at the top of the stew all day.
-They create a sort of "crust-like" cover.
+They create a sort of "crust-like" layer.
 Just break them up with a wooden spoon and stir them into the stew to finish cooking.
-Simply break one open to be sure it's cooked all the way through.
+Simply break one open to be sure it's cooked all the way.